 5. Advertise for companies

 A lot of companies are too busy with work and need freelancers to make daily posts and updates on their business.
-They hire freelancers to advertise on different social media sites including Facebook.
+They hire freelancers to advertise on different social media sites, including Facebook.
 They hire you to manage the page, reply to comments, make daily postings, answer customers’ questions, and make the page more pleasing.
 They pay you by the hour or how often you log into the page.
-A lot of companies need virtual assistants nowadays and maybe you could help them.
+A lot of companies need virtual assistants nowadays, and maybe you could help them.

 Now you know how to use Facebook not just for posting pictures, sharing your status, or talking to acquaintances—you also know how to use it for business purposes.
-Try out one of these ways and see which the best one to grow your brand and business.
+Try out one of these ways and see which is the best one to grow your brand and business.
 Tell me all about it in the comments below.